-FY2014/15 Cost Category Cost estimate \$'000
+FY2015/16 Cost Category Cost estimate \$'000

-General \$18,157
+General \$21,122

-Industrial \$2,082
+Industrial \$2,020

-Irrigation \$15,045
+Irrigation \$16,696

-Major Users \$1,669
+Major Users \$1,674

 Generation \$451

-TOTAL \$37,404
+TOTAL \$41,963

 Target Revenue by Customer Load Group is occasionally adjusted manually depending on the price change directive from our board of directors.
 This adjustment can be seen in the table in Appendix 1.
 The purpose of this adjustment is to enable the application of a standard price change across all Customer Load Groups. i.e. if we are increasing prices on average by 5%, and one Customer Load Group (based on this pricing methodology) results in a different increase, we will smooth the result across all groups.
-We do this to ensure price stability.
+We do this to ensure price stability and mitigate volatility.